-L6 Diploma in Relational Play and Creative Therapy, Children and Young People
+Level 6 Diploma in Relational Play and Creative Therapy, Children and Young People

-This innovative, exciting programme will teach you the fundamentals of play and creative clinical practice with children and young people 4-18 years old, up to the age of 25 years for young people who are Care Leavers or those who have Special Educational Needs.
-Drawing on thought provoking theories which will enable you to develop your clinical understanding.
-This programme offers you the opportunity to apply your knowledge and newly learnt skills to working clinically with children.
-Play and creative media offers safety for children and young people to explore their experiences from their sub-conscious process, bringing it into conscious awareness whilst the therapist witnesses and holds the space.
-Within this programme you will learn non-directive play therapy and directive counselling techniques to work with a broad spectrum of mental health conditions, including neurodiversity and attachment difficulties.
+This programme offers you the opportunity to apply your knowledge and newly learnt skills to enable you to work clinically with children and young people.
+Moreover, Play and creative media offers safety for children and young people to explore and express their lived experiences from their unconscious, bringing them into conscious awareness and enabling the child/young person to develop psychological awareness.
+They can then begin to process painful lived experiences in the safety of the therapeutic relationship with the therapist.
+In short, within this programme, you will learn non-directive play therapy and directive techniques to work with a broad spectrum of mental health conditions, neurodiversity and attachment difficulties.

-Once the course requirements have been met you will be awarded the title of Relational Play and Creative Therapist, Children and Young People.
+Subsequently, when the course requirements have been met you will be awarded the title of Relational Play and Creative Therapist, Children and Young People.

-Relational Play and Creative Therapies training is a 24-month programme.
-240 Guided Learning Hours (GLH) over the course of the two-year programme.
-With a requirement for completion of 160 clinical hours with clients aged 4 – 18 years old, up to 25 years SEN/care leavers.
+There is a requirement for completion of 160 clinical hours with clients aged 4 – 18 years old, up to 25 years SEN/care leavers.

-Students are required to fully engage with the learning topics.
 Learning will be completed by individual participation, dyad, triad and group work.
 Theoretical research is an essential requirement of this course to underpin clinical practice.
 Creative learning will develop self-awareness and reflective skills in preparation for clinical working.

 Each cohort of students will have a named Lecturer who will be responsible for the facilitation of learning and undertaking students assessments.